 The Six Steps To Get Into Nuclear

 We support employers in the nuclear industry in attracting top talent from outside of the sector.
 We have created a website that has everything that you need to assist you in this in plain English that is easy to understand.
-This is manifested in our Career Hub and our Six-Steps to Getting Into Nuclear which is a guided programme which enables you in identifying your perfect nuclear role and allows you to develop a strategy to take to get there.
+This is manifested in our Career Hub and our Six-Steps to Getting Into Nuclear which is a guided programme that enables you in identifying your perfect nuclear role and allows you to develop a strategy to take to get there.

 The link we've provided takes you to our 6-Steps to Get Into Nuclear page which is part of our Career Hub.
 The information on this page will provide you with everything that you need to create a CV tailored for the nuclear industry and develop a supporting job seeking strategy.
-We have also - following your feedback - created a supporting online course which is a series of guided lessons and modules to walk you through the six-steps.
+We have also - following your feedback - created a supporting online course which is a series of guided lessons and modules to walk you through the six steps.
 This is by no means mandatory but it has been utilised successfully by many since its creation.

 Access to the online course was initially free - but we found that people did not take the necessary steps to work through the exercises and take the necessary action needed to put themselves in a position to join the industry.

 Our aim is to help the industry in attracting new talent whilst enabling potential sector jumpers to find a new role.
 In short our 'why' is that we aim to answer the question "so how do I get into nuclear?" for as many people as possible.
 We have put a lot of effort into creating the course to enable us to do this.
-However with people not being invested enough to produce action means a lose-lose scenario for everyone; neither of us achieve our goals.
+However, people not being invested enough to produce action means a lose-lose scenario for everyone; neither of us achieves our goals.

-After some review we put the root-cause for this being down to the fact that “people who pay, pay attention” and as the course was free it is not being given the attention that it deserved.
+After some review we put the root cause for this being down to the fact that “people who pay, pay attention” and as the course was free it is not being given the attention that it deserved.
 We needed to find a way for you to be invested in your development without you having to break the bank.*

-The six-steps to getting into nuclear is a high-touch service for people who are serious about making a substantial investment in identifying their transferable skills.
+The six steps to getting into nuclear is a high-touch service for people who are serious about making a substantial investment in identifying their transferable skills.
 Whether you are just starting your career or have years of experience we can help you to find a role in nuclear.
-We offer CV reviews and writing services, information on training courses and we can put you in-front of Nuclear Employers.
+We offer CV reviews and writing services, information on training courses and we can put you in front of Nuclear Employers.
 We are here to support you every step of the way.

-What we get out of it is that we have a unique resource pool (you) which is only available to nuclear employers on our nuclear jobs board meaning that employers look to recruit and post roles on our network.
+What we get out of it is that we have a unique resource pool (you) that is only available to nuclear employers on our nuclear jobs board meaning that employers look to recruit and post roles on our network.
 You get the benefit of exclusive roles that will not be available elsewhere in the marketplace.

 All of the above in our view provides you with a means of;